 I was lucky enough to get invited to the Formula 1 Australian Grand Prix last year and unexpectedly had such a great time!

-Then there are all the events off-track, with performances from the likes of King Stingray and Sneaky Sound System, to the chance to see your favourite driver on the Melbourne Walk.
+Then there are all the events off-track, with performances from the likes of King Stingray and Sneaky Sound System in previous years, to the chance to see your favourite driver on the Melbourne Walk.

 If you’re lucky enough to nab a ticket to the hospitality spaces, expect to hob knob with celebs while sipping Champagne and nibbling on snacks.